Jbleezy/BO2-Reimagined/README.md

 ### Mob of the Dead
 * Replaced Frag Grenade with Semtex
+* Replaced Remington 870 MCS wallbuy at Citadel with Semtex wallbuy
 * 1 afterlife max in solo
 * Entering afterlife no longer takes 2 additional seconds if the player had Electric Cherry
 * Spawn facing towards the afterlife player model when entering afterlife